Using Django and PyEphem to Determine the Location of White Fuzzies

 into my project.

-PyEphem is a machine gun mounted on a 12” Meade LX200.
+PyEphem is a pretty frictionless workflow.
 Once you input your observation date, time and location some of the interesting functions you can run include:

 • Next transit Altitude, Azimuth Distance from Earth, Sun, other bodies Current Constellation Phase, day, month and year And so on.